 You are now probably thinking things like, but how can I stop suppliers letting me down, or the fact I don’t have enough time to create the wedding of my dreams?
 Of course things can happen which are outside of your control but it’s your choice how you respond to the feelings of stress that arise.

 My secret weapon…

 There are many stress-busting tips such as making time to exercise and prioritise self-care.
-These things are important but there is something else which helped me so much and I’m going to introduce it to you in the hope it helps your wedding planning experience be a calm and happy one.
+These things are important, but there is something else which helped me so much and I’m going to introduce it to you in the hope that it helps your wedding planning experience be a calm and happy one.

 This is where mindfulness meditation, or even just mindful breathing exercises, which really are one in the same thing if you ask me, can make a massive difference to your wellbeing.
 Stress is a response to our perception of what is happening.
 We may not be able to do anything about the supplier who has let us down, or the wedding related family politics, but we can change our perceptions of these things and practising mindfulness helps us do that.

 You may think you need to sit cross legged on the floor chanting ‘ooommm’ – you don’t.
 I mean, you can, but you really don’t have to.
 The main thing is that you use your breath as an anchor to the present moment.

 - Close your eyes if you wish and breathe deeply through your nose for a count of 5

 - Hold the breath for a count of 4